akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 “Your goose?”

-Beatrice suddenly remembered whose hall she had entered, her heart hammering against her ribs.
-She instinctively flung up both hands, her unadorned palms outward, to show everyone that she was a peaceful petitioner and curtsied low.
+Beatrice suddenly remembered whose hall she had entered.
+Her heart hammered against her ribs like a trapped bird.
+She instinctively flung up both hands, unadorned palms outward in the ancient sign of a peaceful traveller.
+All eyes turned toward her as she curtsied low.
+Drawing courage in the silence, she spoke.

 “She was meant for your table, sire… but if it please you, spare her.”

-Henry chuckled, his eyes glinting with a curious sort of merriment.
-It was novel for a petitioner to plead for a bird’s life while her own head was at such risk.
+Henry chuckled, his eyes glinting with a curious merriment.
+It was a novelty for a petitioner to plead for a bird’s life while her own head sat so precarious.

 “Spare the goose, you say?
-She has earned mercy from my knife, for she has already graced my table after such sport.”
+She has earned mercy from my knife, for she has already graced my table with more sport than my knights.”

 He leaned forward, studying her with amused wonder.

-“And tell me, who are you and whose daughter?”
+“And tell me, who are you, and whose daughter?”

 The girl blushed a little, but held her ground with head held high.